-The programme will be made up of a mixture of small lectures, theory seminars, discussion groups, workshops, project work, reflection and private study.
+The programme will consist of small lectures, theory seminars, discussion groups and workshops as well as project work, reflection and independent study.
 You will be required to work in groups as well as independently.
-You will be required to plan, deliver and evaluate in a range of practical settings and environments as well as prepare for classes by research and completing activities as directed by teachers (otherwise known as pre-reading or flipped learning activities).
-Work-based, work-related experience is a critical element of the programme.
+You will be required to plan, deliver and evaluate in a range of practical settings and environments as well as prepare for classes by research and completing activities as directed by the course tutors.

-You will be encouraged throughout the curriculum to be active in your skills-development and may well be involved in the wider work of the Sports Academy or community in supporting coaching and development work.
-You will have the opportunity to work in local schools or clubs and other relevant agencies where appropriate.
+You will be encouraged throughout the curriculum to be active in your skills-development and may have the opportunity to be involved in the wider work of the College’s Health and Fitness or Sport Academies or Physical Activity and Sports Development team

 1. Dissertation (40 credits)